AlecJ/ava2/readme.md

 ## To Do

+-   AA battles may not be happening

+-   move phase -- chance of shot down (already exists)
+-   add message if survived or shot down

+-   opening fire is its own turn
+-   bombers have ability to retreat (to any territory)

+-   bombers should be able to do a factory attack and retreat immediately (part of opening fire)
+    (button to see AA fire)

+-   auto launch fighters on battleships during fights
+-   way to see units you have purchased
+-   production updated immediately

+-   cannot see troops on transports (unless its your turn)

+-   game log

+-   see other battles in action

 -   ui to show production of a factory and how many are remaining

 -   west russia border removed